 Not all was war-fighting and on 25 February 1943 in England, LCol Donald G. MacLauchlan married Elizabeth Loder Johnson.
-After the war they made Calgary their home and then settled in Ottawa.
-He was very active for many years as the President of the Ottawa Pipe Band.
+After the war, they made Calgary their home and then settled in Ottawa.
+He was very active for many years as the President of the Ottawa Piping Club.
 It is known that the MacLauchlan Family had a daughter named Sarah and a son (name unknown).

 In peacetime, LCol MacLauchlan was posted as Commanding Officer of the No. 122 Canadian Infantry Basic Training Centre at Maple Creek Saskatchewan.
 He retained an active association with the battalion often lecturing the officers with the benefit of his wartime experiences.